 I had too lazily kicked out the side stand, so it sprung back as I stepped off the bike.
-I awkwardly fought to catch the bike for a moment but gave up after having this millisecond-long conversation in my head: “Dude, this bike weighs almost 1,000 lbs.
+I awkwardly fought to catch the bike for a moment but gave up after having this millisecond-long conversation in my head: “Dude, this bike weighs almost 1,000 pounds.
 Keep fighting and that’s straight-up Joe Theismann territory.
 Time to step back and see if that anti-drop feature actually works.”

 It did.
 The bike fell to a steep angle and I had to do some serious power squat lifting to get it upright, but there was no damage.
 No crumpled fairing, no smashed mirrors, no broken levers.
 Victory was back on my Christmas card list.